TeunK/reactNativeTemplate/README.md

 ## Startup

 1) Ensure the (Genymotion) emulator is started
-2) inside `/demoProject`, run react-native run-android
+2) Inside `/demoProject`, run: `react-native run-android`
-3) now the project should start running on the emulator (refer to installation for any issues)
+3) Now the project should start running on the emulator (refer to installation for any issues)

 ## Deployment